 - “Break the word into parts.”

-- Read to your child as often as you can, striving to make it an every day routine.
-This provides a way to connect with your child, helps them make connections between their life and the outside world, and dramatically improves their language skills.
-Keeping in mind that it is easier for children to read and understand words that they have heard before, reading picture books which are full of rich vocabulary is a great way to introduce words to your child even before they can read those words themselves.
+- Read to your child as often as you can.
+This provides a way to connect with your child, helps them make connections between their life and the outside world and dramatically improves their language skills.
+Keeping in mind that it is easier for children to read and understand words that they have heard before, reading picture books which are full of rich vocabulary is a great way to introduce words to your child even before they can read those words independently.
 Rereading favourite books on several occasions also supports your child in reading words independently and understanding what happened in the books.
-Find more tips here to

 - Find reasons to write together.
-Writing birthday card messages, thank you notes, and lists (e.g., grocery lists, things to do on a school break) provide children a real purpose for writing and give them practice thinking about the message they want to communicate, the sounds in words, matching those sounds to letters, and writing letters to spell whole words.
+Writing birthday card messages, thank you notes and lists (e.g. grocery lists, things to do on a school break) provide children with an authentic purpose for writing and enable them to think about the message they want to communicate, the sounds in words, matching those sounds to letters and writing letters to spell whole words.
 Younger children can write the first letter of each word by listening carefully for the first sound in the word and matching that sound to a letter.
-When that is easy, writing the first and letter of each word is a good goal.
+When that is easy, writing the first and last letter of each word is a good goal.
 Over time, children can work towards writing whole words.
-Find out more about list writing and fun ideas for lists to write together

-- Honour beginning writers' attempts, or their use of approximate spellings (also known as “temporary spelling”), when composing messages.
-For example, they may write “ad” for the word “and”.
+- Beginning writers often use approximate spellings (also known as “temporary spelling”) when composing messages (e.g. they may write “ad” for the word “and”).
 This is an important step in their spelling development.
-Consider giving them positive feedback while at the same time extending their spelling development.
-This might sound like, “I noticed you sounded out “and” and wrote the letters that make the /a/ and /d/ sounds.
-Let’s say “and” slowly together and think of the other sound in the middle of the word - /a/ - /n/ - /d/.”
+Consider giving them positive feedback, while at the same time supporting their spelling development (e.g. “I noticed you sounded out ‘and’ and wrote the letters that make the /a/ and /d/ sounds.
+Let’s say ‘and’ slowly together and think of the other sound in the middle of the word - /a/ - /n/ - /d/.”
+Emphasize the /n/ sound and help your child spell the word “and”).

-- Continue to use other languages or dialects spoken in your home to support your child’s literacy development (e.g., reading or telling a story in your primary language, discussing and/or writing about an English text in your primary language).
+- Continue to use other languages or dialects spoken in your home to support your child’s literacy development (e.g. reading or telling a story in your home language(s), discussing and/or writing about an English text in your home language(s)).

 Grades 2-4